Democrats see good chance Garland will sue Trump - ExBulletin

 Trump faces state-level threats.

-In Georgia, Fulton County District Attorney Fani Willis (D) told The Associated Press last weekend that she was leaning towards asking a special grand jury to authorize subpoenas to make advance its investigation into Trump’s conversation with Georgian Secretary of State Brad Raffensperger (R).
+Georgias local prosecutor Fulton County District Attorney Fani Williams told The Associated Press last weekend that she was leaning towards asking a special grand jury to authorize subpoenas to make advance its investigation into Trump’s conversation with Raffensperger.

 She said a decision on whether or not to bring criminal charges against Trump would likely be made within the next six months.

-Trump is also under criminal investigation by the Manhattan District Attorney’s Office and New York District Attorney Letitia James (D) for possible bank and insurance fraud.
+Trump is also under criminal investigation by the Manhattan District Attorney’s Office and New York City Attorney Letitia James for possible bank and insurance fraud.

 Democratic lawmakers on Capitol Hill have their eyes on the legal fights, but are more keenly interested in whether the far more resourced federal Justice Department will lend its legal firepower to the former president as well. .